nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Find number of lots by carpark ID

-**Returns the number of lots available in the carpark that the user has chosen to find.**
+**Returns detailed information about the carpark that the user has chosen to find.**
 > Format: `find CARPARK_ID`

-- Using data from the API, after the user has inputted the ID of a certain carpark, the function will return the number of lots available in aforementioned carpark.
+- Using data from the API, after the user has inputted the ID of a certain carpark, the function will return detailed information regarding the aforementioned carpark (this includes the number of available carparks of different types).
-- If the user inputs a non-existing carpark ID or inputs the wrong format, the program will prompt the user to re-enter the correct and existing carpark ID.
+- The command can only take a complete carpark ID.
+If the user inputs a non-existing carpark ID or inputs the wrong format, the program will prompt the user to re-enter the correct and existing carpark ID.
 - `find` is case-insensitive and will find the correct carpark code even if lowercase is used.